A noite do castelo: Performance history

 (Translation: "My good father.
 I write you this so that I do not delay any longer some good news to you.
 Finally, I have a libretto.
 It has been taken from a poem by Castilho - A Noite do Castelo.
 Today, I started working on the composition for the opera.
 Get yourself ready, then, to come to Rio de Janeiro in 1861.
 Send my longing love to my sisters and brothers, specially to Juca, bless me as your very thankful son, Carlos.")

 The first performance of A noite do castelo by the Opera Lyrica Nacional at the Theatro Lyrico Fluminense on September 4, 1861, was loudly applauded, with contemporary accounts describing the audience as being "in delirium".
 Gomes conducted the performance, which coincided with the wedding anniversary of Emperor Pedro II, to whom the work was dedicated.
 Gomes was made a Cavalier of the Imperial Order of the Rose on the stage that night with Pedro II himself pinning the medal on the composer.

 A noite do castelo never entered the operatic repertory outside of Brazil and in modern times it is very rarely performed even there.
 However, there is a 1978 live recording of a performance by the Orquestra Sinfônica da Campinas, the Coral da Universidade Estadual de Campinas and the Coral da Universidade de São Paulo.

 Roles

+Synopsis

+The story takes place during the first crusade.
+Henrique, Leonor's husband and a Knight Templar, has been reported to have died in battle by a messenger named Fernando who is also in love with Leonor.
+After around a year of mourning, Leonor finally gives in to Fernando's advances and the two are now set to be married.
+Leonor is very content with her new fiancé, who also loves her deeply, and all seems to be well.
+But things are not quite what they seem to be...